JDReeves86/04ChallengeTurnIn/README.md

 <br>

 2. WHEN an answer is selected, the next question populates the page.
     > All questions, answers, and associated boolean values are stored in the quiz array.
 Within the array are objects that hold the question, answer, and boolean values associated with the answers.
-When an option is selected it uses and event listener to call the next question function which changes the text content of the quiz body.
-By storing the questions and answers in the array and storing them as objects the script can pull the desired strings using dot notation.
+When the start button is clicked, the function questionPopulation is called with the argument vlaue of i declared in the beginning of the script.
+The start button also increments i by one to begin the proper sequencing of the questionPopulation function.
+As a user clicks on the options, an event listener recalls the questionPopulation function with the current value of i, then increments i by one again to prime the quiz for the next call of questionPopulation.

 <br>